 PUBLIC SAFETY DAY

-Join us each October for Public Safety Day at City Park, 7101 Executive Center Drive.
+Join us each September or October for Public Safety Day at City Park, 300 Franklin Rd.
 This outdoor festival provides a fun atmosphere for families and children to learn about #firesafety.

 Engine DemonstrationsOne of our favorite programs, an engine visit is a great way to teach kids fire safety while having fun.
 Engines are available to visit schools and make birthday party visits, as long as there isn't an emergency call.